Table of Contents

 However, she was not condemned to die since, under ecclesiastic law, one must be convicted twice of heresy in order to be executed.
 This infuriated the English, and led to an even greater hoax, the charge of cross-dressing.

-Cross-dressing was viewed as heresy, but according to medieval law, should be viewed in context.
+At the time, cross-dressing was viewed as heresy, but according to medieval law, the context of the situation had to be taken into account.
 If the clothing was in some way offering protection or worn out of necessity, then it was permissible.
 Both were true in Joan’s case.
 She wore military uniforms to protect herself during dangerous travel.
 It also inhibited rape during her time in prison.

 At the same time, she was trapped into it when guards stole her dress, forcing her to put on men’s clothing.
 She was convicted under these spurious charges of a second crime of heresy and sentenced to death.